ReticentFacade/secretKeyper/README.md

 # Contributing

-I appreciate your interest in contributing to secretKeyper.
+I appreciate your interest in contributing to the project.
 There are many ways to get involved and help improve this project.

 ### Ways to Contribute